Links on SoundGuys may earn us a commission. Learn more.

 Best headphones under $200

-Okay, so you’re in the market for a solid pair of headphones, but don’t want to spend your grocery allowance for the month.
+Okay, so you’re in the market for a solid pair of headphones, but don’t want to spend your monthly grocery allowance.
 Fortunately, there are plenty of sub-$200 cans out there.
-Initially, the investment may be difficult to justify, but it will keep you satisfied for years to come.
-Rather than sending you off on a wild goose chase, we’ve saved you from the grunt work and put together a list of the best headphones under $200.
+Initially, the investment may be difficult to justify, but it will satisfy you for years.
+Rather than sending you off on a wild goose chase, we’ve saved you from the grunt work and compiled a list of the best headphones under $200.

-For the best sound, listen with the Monoprice Monolith M565
+For the best sound, listen with the Sennheiser HD 560S

 The AKG K371 sounds great at any price

-This modest headset doesn’t rely on gimmicks to sell, rather it has a few useful features like ear cups that rotate upwards, so you can hear your surroundings and mini-XLR input on the left ear cup.
+These modest headphones don’t rely on gimmicks to sell.
+Instead, they have useful features like ear cups that rotate upwards so that you can hear your surroundings and mini-XLR input on the left ear cup.
 AKG provides three cables for you to choose from depending on your intended use.

-The K371 costs well under $150 today, which makes it a great pick for listeners interested in a high-quality, portable headset.
+The K371 are our favorite pick for listeners interested in a high-quality, portable headset.
 We awarded these headphones over the Sony MDR-7506 because of their more comfortable design and detachable cable, which extends the life of the K371 over the MDR-7506.

-Okay, they’re not actually a pillow, but these are the most comfortable headphones under $200.
-As if that isn’t convincing enough, the DT 990 PRO is beloved by enthusiasts and producers, alike.
-Concerning low-end reproduction, the DT 990 PRO keeps it clean without entering eardrum-shaking territory.
-Some may consider the bass to be lacking, but it benefits audio engineers when it comes to hearing and remedying overemphasized vocals and sibilant treble reproduction.
+These are the most comfortable headphones under $200.
+As if that isn’t convincing enough, enthusiasts and producers love the DT 990 PRO.
+Concerning low-end reproduction, the DT 990 PRO keep it clean without entering eardrum-shaking territory.
+Some may consider the bass lacking, but it benefits audio engineers when it comes to hearing and remedying overemphasized vocals and sibilant treble reproduction.

-Keeping the headphones comfortable is an (almost) entirely plastic build and velour-wrapped, memory foam ear pads.
+Keeping the headphones comfortable is an (almost) entirely plastic build and velour-wrapped memory foam ear pads.
 Adding to the comfort is the coiled cable (1m) that allows for travel within a studio space without having to do the constant on-again, off-again headphone tango.
 Of course, all this plastic compromises durability.
-They aren’t going to be able to take being shoved into a bag like the V-MODA XS, and the steel-reinforced headband is flimsier than others.
+They aren’t going to withstand a shove into a bag, and the steel-reinforced headband is flimsier than others.
 Also, remember that cable?
-It’s not removable if it breaks you’re out of luck.
+It’s not removable.
+If it breaks you’re out of luck.

-All that said, the Beyerdynamic DT 990 PRO isn’t a set of travel cans, and Beyerdynamic doesn’t advertise them as military-grade anything.
-Instead, these are for long listening and editing sessions, which they excel at, making them some of the best headphones under $200.
+All that said, the Beyerdynamic DT 990 PRO aren’t travel cans, and Beyerdynamic doesn’t advertise them as military-grade anything.
+Instead, these are for extended listening and editing sessions, making them some of the best headphones under $200.

-If you can’t decide what you want, the Audio-Technica ATH-M50xBT2 doesn’t make you choose.
-For the person who wants Bluetooth and a headphone jack, and the person who wants consumer friendly sound and studio style tuning, the ATH-M50xBT2 does it all, basically.
-It’s comfortable, foldable, and capable.
-The only reason not to try it is if you want ANC, if which case you’re out of luck there.
-Otherwise, the battery lasts an epic 64 hours and 51 minutes.
-It also uses LDAC which is nice for Android users and AAC for Apple.
-Heck, you can even comes in fun colors sometimes.
+If you can’t decide what you want, the Audio-Technica ATH-M50xBT2 don’t make you choose.
+For the person who wants Bluetooth and a headphone jack, and the person who wants consumer-friendly sound and studio-style tuning, these do it all.
+The only reason not to try these cans is if you want ANC; if so, you’re out of luck.
+Otherwise, the battery lasts an epic 64 hours, 51 minutes.
+They also use LDAC, which is nice for Android users, and AAC for Apple.
+Heck, you can even come in fun colors sometimes.

 Best headphones under $200: Notable mentions

-- Anker Soundcore Life Q35: While they may not look or feel as premium as others on this list, the Life Q35 is nearly unmatched when it comes to features and customization, it sells for $109.99 at Amazon.
+- Anker Soundcore Life Q35 ($109.99 at Amazon.): While they may not look or feel as premium as others on this list, the Life Q35 are nearly unmatched when it comes to features and customization.

-- Audio-Technica ATH-M40x: These are the unsung hero of the budget studio category, and the M40x frequently pops up as a best list choice because it combines value and function at the price of $119 at Amazon.
-The design isn’t going to garner any compliments, but if you put function before form, you’ll want to pick these up.
+- Audio-Technica ATH-M40x ($119 at Amazon): These are the unsung hero of the budget studio category, and the M40x frequently pop up as a best list choice because they combine value and function at a reasonable price.

-- Beyerdynamic DT 770: A well-constructed pair of cans that cater to the casual listener (for $134.99 at Amazon), or a studio musician looking for an inexpensive set of mixing headphones.
+- Beyerdynamic DT 770 ($134.99 at Amazon): These are a well-constructed pair of cans that cater to the casual listener, or a studio musician looking for an inexpensive set of mixing headphones.

-- Beyerdynamic DT 880 Pro: For $184 at Amazon, these semi-closed-back studio headphones prevent sound leakage similar to closed-back headphones, whilst retaining the wide stereo image commonly found on open-back cans.
+- Beyerdynamic DT 880 Pro ($184 at Amazon): These semi-closed-back studio headphones prevent sound leakage similar to closed-back headphones, whilst retaining the wide stereo image commonly found on open-back cans.
 These qualities make the DT 880 Pro ideal for music professionals who need a workhorse pair of studio headphones.

-- Jabra Elite 45h: The Jabra Elite 45h are great on-ear headphones for casual listeners who prioritize compactness and microphone quality above everything else.
-Despite some sound quality drawbacks, these are some of the best on-ear headphones for the low price of $87.4 at Amazon.
+- Jabra Elite 45h ($87.4 at Amazon): The Jabra Elite 45h are great on-ear headphones for casual listeners who prioritize compactness and microphone quality above everything else.

-- Sennheiser HD 280 Pro: Coming in well under budget at $79.95 at Amazon, these over-ear studio cans are great for mixing music and listening in high quality.
+- Sennheiser HD 280 Pro ($79.95 at Amazon): Coming in well under budget, these over-ear studio cans are great for mixing music and listening in high quality.

-- Sony MDR-7506: This is another great pair of studio cans; the MDR-7506 are arguably one of the most prolific pairs of mixing cans to rest on the heads of audio engineers everywhere.
-It’s no frills, but you can repair it which is nice.
-Get a pair for $79 at Sweetwater.
+- Sony MDR-7506 ($79 at Sweetwater): These are another great pair of studio can and are arguably some of the most prolific pairs of mixing cans to rest on the heads of audio engineers everywhere.
+The build is no-frills and repairable.

-- Sony WH-CH710N: These aren’t as comfortable as some of the newer, premium Sony headsets, nor do the ear cups rotate up (only flat), but the microphone is great for telecommuters.
-Get a pair for $149.99 at Amazon.
+- Sony WH-CH710N ($149.99 at Amazon): These aren’t as comfortable as some of the newer, premium Sony headsets, nor do the ear cups rotate up (only flat), but the microphone is excellent for telecommuters.

 What you should know about the best headphones under $200